 This means that 1440p is potentially the sweet spot for 144Hz gaming in 2018 – if your hardware can handle it.
 When it comes to high resolution/high frame rate gaming, your hardware will be the biggest hurdle you have to clear.
 As long as you have a strong enough graphics card and processor coupled with enough RAM, 1440p 144Hz gaming might just be worth it.

-Gaming in 1440p at 144Hz is no joke, you’ll need some serious hardware to run the most demanding games at a frame rate high enough to really take advantage of a 144Hz refresh rate.
+Gaming in 1440p at 144Hz is no joke, you’ll need some serious hardware to run the most demanding games at a frame rate high enough to really take advantage of monitors with a 144Hz refresh rate.

 That said, in order to take full advantage of a 1440p 144Hz monitor, you’re going to need at least a GTX 1070 graphics card paired with a recent 4-6 core (or better) processor.
 On top of that you should also consider running 16GB of RAM to ensure the best experience.
 However, even a GTX 1070 won’t be able to push 144fps in every game out there in 1440p, in fact a lot of the more demanding AAA titles might only run at 100fps on ultra settings.
 The more powerful GTX 1080 will even struggle to push some of the more demanding titles up to 144fps in 1440p!